Yolean/kubernetes-mysql-cluster/README.md

 and public web.

 We want automatic failover, not manual, and a single configuration to maintain, not leaders and followers.
+Scaling can be manual, i.e. manifest updates and `kubectl apply`.

 Initially we tried Postgres, but clustering solutions like [pgpool-II]() felt a bit outdated, and [patroni](https://github.com/zalando/patroni) etc was overly complex for our needs.